5 Myths of Executive Coaching

 2. Executive Coaching is Just Feedback

-Executive Coaching is about reflecting and acting on feedback.
+Executive coaching is about reflecting and acting on feedback.
 Also, executive coaching helps to glean insight, awareness, and perspective around feedback in neutral and detached ways and in a particular context.
 Ultimately, executive coaching is about achieving results for leaders and their institutions.

 3. Successful People Don’t Need Coaches